If he manifested himself to us as he did to Isaiah, nothing would be able

 to prepare us for such an overwhelming encounter.
 Everything that we think we know about him would be reduced to something like the babbling of a toddler.
-Awesome, majestic, wonderful, dreadful, alarming, fearsome, or terrible might give a hint of such a manifestation, but even those words would be woefully inadequate
+Awesome, majestic, wonderful, dreadful, beautiful, fearsome, or terrible might give a hint of such a manifestation, but even those words would be woefully inadequate